How is Diversity Important to You?

 Are you seeking a campus with a fairly balanced mix of males to females?

-At Amberton University, the male to female student ratio is above the national average of about 40:60 with a student body that is mostly female.
+At Amberton University, the male to female student ratio is above the national average of about 40:60 with a student body that is equally balanced.

 Analyze Male/Female Diversity at Amberton

-Where available, the chart below will include the male to female ratio among Amberton's faculty, as well as students.
+Where available, the chart below will include the male to female ratio among Amberton's undergraduate students.

 Geographic Diversity Unclear

 Some young people prefer a school that mainly represents local students, while some may be searching for schools that recruit and attract students from all over the United States and the globe.
 What type of school is right for you?